Glory (1989 film): Plot

-During the American Civil War, Captain Robert Shaw is injured at Antietam and returns home to Boston on medical leave.
-Shaw accepts promotion to Colonel commanding the 54th Regiment Massachusetts Volunteer Infantry, one of the first Black regiments in the Union Army.
+During the American Civil War, Captain Robert Gould Shaw is injured at the Battle of Antietam and returns home to Boston on medical leave.
+Shaw accepts promotion to Colonel commanding the 54th Regiment Massachusetts Volunteer Infantry, one of the first black regiments in the Union Army.
 He asks his friend, Cabot Forbes, to serve as his second in command.
 Their first volunteer is a mutual friend, Thomas Searles, a bookish, free African-American.
 Other recruits include John Rawlins, Jupiter Sharts, Trip, and a mute boy drummer.

 After the Emancipation Proclamation, the men of the 54th are told the Confederacy will execute any black soldiers captured in Union uniform along with their white officers.
 Despite this threat, the 54th's recruits turn down an offer to be honorably discharged and undergo rigorous training under Sergeant-Major Mulcahy.

 Trip is arrested while AWOL.
 After having him flogged, Shaw learns Trip left camp to replace his worn out shoes.
 Shaw confronts the base's racist quartermaster, who is holding back their supplies.
-When the men realize the Federal government pays Black soldiers about three-quarters the salary of white soldiers, Trip encourages the men to refuse their pay.
+When the men realize the Federal government pays black soldiers about three-quarters the salary of white soldiers, Trip encourages the men to refuse their pay.
 Shaw tears up his pay stub in solidarity.
 In recognition of his mentorship of the younger soldiers, and his advice to Shaw regarding the thoughts and morale of the men, Rawlins is promoted to Sergeant-Major.

 Once trained, the 54th comes under the command of General Charles Harker and is ordered by Colonel James Montgomery to sack and burn Darien, Georgia.
 Shaw initially refuses, but agrees under threat of being relieved.
 Tired of seeing his men used for manual labor and raids on civilians he advises Harker and Montgomery he will report their profiteering to the war department unless the 54th is given a combat assignment.